Astros vs. Guardians Player Props Betting Odds

 MLB Props Today: Cleveland Guardians

-- The Guardians' Triston McKenzie will make his second start of the season.
+- The Guardians' Shane Bieber (4-3) will make his 14th start of the season.

 |Opponent